A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Numerical evaluation

-This is similar to max-min fair power control \cite{bjornson2016massivea}, in which a common SINR is achieved for all users by adjusting their transmission power such that the received power from each user at the base station is equal.
+Power partitioning is thus similar to max-min fair power control \cite{bjornson2016massivea}, in which a common SINR is achieved for all users by adjusting their transmission power such that the received power from each user at the base station is equal.
 In the absence of transmission power control, fair performance --- in the form of equal SINR --- cannot be achieved exactly, however power partitioning comes as close as possible using only partitioning.
 If partitioning were to then be combined with transmission power control, power partitioning would then provide the best conditions for carrying out max-min fair power control since the users in each group will have as similar received power levels as possible before applying the power control algorithm.
 For these reasons, power partitioning provides a good comparison algorithm making use of full CSI for our use case, in which the goal is to maximise the minimum SINR, rather than provide the maximum rum rate as in other user selection algorithms (see Section~\ref{sec:related_work}).

-Finally, we computed the SINR achieved for each node for the partitions produced by each of the algorithms, under MRC precoding.
+Finally, we computed the SINR achieved for each node for the partitions produced by each of the algorithms.
 Here, the interfering nodes are only those that were placed in the same group, as it is these nodes that will transmit in the same coherence block.
-We then took the minimum SINR obtained by any node in any group as our primary performance metric, however we also examined the mean and maximum SINR across all the nodes.
+We then took the minimum SINR obtained by any node in any group as our primary performance metric, however we also examined the average and maximum SINR across all the nodes.